Alereik/SFLIGHT/README.md

 # SFLIGHT
 SFLIGHT Report with Two Classes

-Report A : Conventional report using WRITE statements/n Report B : ALV using the SALV class
+Report A : Conventional report using WRITE statements

+Report B : ALV using the SALV class